 You can also provide Custom Instructions that gives users the option to add their own notes, which are a great way to supplement the Remediation Steps (Indeni’s recommendation) and actionable direction to address the issue.

-You can select More Issue Info for more details, Archive it, or by selecting the appropriate action from the side-pan.
+You can select More Issue Info for more details, Exclude it (see below), or by selecting the appropriate action from the side-pan.
 You can also send the details to Indeni Support if you have questions around the issue.

 Issues with Multiple Items